corcor27/Introduction_to_R/_episodes/23-Practical.md

 4. The data type of each attribute
 5. What are the values for the first 10 records.
 6. What are the values for the last record in the dataset.

+### Create a function

+define a function that calculates the Gross Domestic Product of a nation from the data available in our dataset

+### Add defensive programming

 ### Correct these common subsetting errors.